Free Headphone Mixing Blueprint

 - Air → sheen vs sharp

-Bounce a pass, listen on 2–3 real-world systems, note deltas, and iterate once.
+Bounce a pass, listen on 2-3 real-world systems, note the deltas, and iterate once.